 Just like the liquor bottles, I mixed a spot of White with each of the liquid colours, and added highlights to the bottom of the bottle, a couple of vertical highlights on each bottle, and a highlight below the upper line of the liquid.
 This includes highlighting the grey of the bottle.

 With these highlights out of the way, I added Citadel Druchii Violet wash to the larger areas of unhighlighted Flat Red, and Flat Red/Abaddon Black, and added some Guilliman Blue Wash to the unhighlighted areas of Dark Blue.
 Black Shade was added to the larger areas of Dark Seagreen.
-I did this to add another layer of colour to the bottle, giving it a nice deep colouring.
+I did this to give it a nice deep colour.

 I then used ‘Ardcoat on the bottles, painted the cork stopper with Flat Earth, and used matte varnish on that.